 At Green Wagon Farm we practice by faith, with biodiversity our crop insurance.
 Every growing season is unique as we continuously adapt to changes in our weather, climate, and local food culture.
 As of 2016, we are certified organic by the Midwest Organic Services Association.
 We are always seeking to better uphold the integrity of the water, soil, air, and creatures under our care.

 TOOLS & TECHNIQUES

 Aside from careful observation and bicycle carts, we utilize a number of other tools that increase the effectiveness of our work.
 We seed using a vacuum-powered EZ-seeder; we transplant by hand or with the help of our Stand N Plant; we cultivate by tractor, flame weeder, and by hand, and we harvest primarily by hand, though sometimes with our handy root-digger or quick-cut green’s harvester.
 We spin our greens in a re-purposed washing machine and wash our roots in a hand-built root washer.
-We extend our season on each end by planting in six greenhouses, and we store our fall crops in an insulated semi-trailer through the winter.
+We extend our season on each end by planting in one greenhouse, five hoophouses, and three caterpillar tunnels, and we store our fall crops in an insulated semi-trailer through the winter.

 We reduce pest-damage through careful seasonal rotation and are constantly on the look-out for signs of disease, which when necessary, we treat using OMRI-certified sprays to avoid devastation.
 Plant, fungal, or bacterial-based, these sprays target specific pests and are completely safe for human consumption.

 We water mainly by overhead irrigation, which reduces manual labor, reduces plastic waste, and allows for cultivation by tractor.